M1-CHPS/glhpc/docs/lecture4.md

 The measured differences between CPU and GPU execution time are **statistically significant**.

----

 ## Experimental Methodology – Reproducibility

-Reproducibility is a very hot topic (Reproducibility crisis in science)
+Reproducibility is a very hot topic (Reproducibility crisis in science):

 - **Data and protocols are first-class citizens**: as important as the plots themselves
 - **Transparency** matters: make data, scripts, and parameters accessible
 - Enables others to **verify, build on, and trust your results**

+### Note {.example}
   Beware of your mindset: your results should be credible and honest before being "good".

-> "Our results are unstable, we have yet to understand why, this is what we tried"
-> is a completely valid answer
+  "Our results are unstable, we have yet to understand why, this is what we tried" is a completely valid answer

----
+# Plotting Tools

 ## Plotting tools - Cheetsheet

----

 ## Plotting tools - Matplotlib

----

 ## Plotting tools - Seaborn

----
+# Profiling

 ## Profiling - Time

----

 ## gprof

----

 ## Perf - Introduction

----

 ## Perf - Performance counters

----

 ## Profiling - Energy

----

 ## Perf - Energy

----

 ## Vtune

----